-Both the HR-300 and HR-200 Units have been designed to be as compact and portable as possible so as not to take up valuable space in your pack when heading out for a hunt.
-The HR-200 unit stands 3.2 inches tall, with a width of 7.3 inches and measures 5.7 inches front to back.
-The HR-300 unit stands 2.5 inches tall, with a width of 7 inches and measures 6.5 inches front to back.
+The Orion, HR300 and HR230 Units have been designed to be as compact and portable as possible so as not to take up valuable space in your pack when heading out for a hunt.
+The HR230 stands 3.2 inches tall, with a width of 7.3 inches and measures 5.7 inches front to back.
+The Orion and HR300 units stand 2.5 inches tall, with a width of 7 inches and measure 6.5 inches front to back.

 7.3” W x 3.2”H x 5.7” L

 Orion and HR300:

 7” W x 2.5” H x 6.5” L

 The Ozonics units were designed to be as light as possible and still be an effective scent elimination device.
 The HR300 and Orion Units weigh 1 pound.
 The HR230 weighs 14 ounces.
 Each of the Standard batteries for the HR230 and HR300/Orion weighs 6 ounces, and an XL battery for either the HR300/Orion or HR230 Unit weighs 11 ounces.

 Yes, you can, but there are some important reasons why we do not advise this approach: